EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-16/index.md

 # Dusting Out the Interior and Cleaning up the Wiring

-The backhalf of the interior has been super dusty for some years due to previously living on a dirt road and having no AC which meant I had to drive with the windows open a lot.
+The back half of the interior has been super dusty for some years due to previously living on a dirt road and having no AC which meant I had to drive with the windows open a lot.
 The dust always drove me crazy because it got everywhere and was super hard to keep up with.

 Not wanting to leave all that dust in there I went through and wiped everything down with degreaser and also took the time to relocate all the wiring back to it's OEM position with new clips.